kubeflow/website/content/en/docs/components/pipelines/v2/cli.md

 ### Build containerized Python components
 <!-- TODO: Revisit the links after the refactoring is completed -->

-You can author [containerized Python components][containerized-python-components] in the KFP SDK.
-This lets you use handle more source code with better code organization than the simpler [lightweight Python component][lightweight-python-component] authoring experience.
+You can author [Containerized Python Components][containerized-python-components] in the KFP SDK.
+This lets you use handle more source code with better code organization than the simpler [Lightweight Python Component][lightweight-python-component] authoring experience.

 <!-- TODO(GA): remove --pre -->